Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <br>
 <br>
 <br>
 Compared to the Amazon dataset, the BBC dataset exhibits a much higher accuracy rate.
 This is probably due to several facts: news articles are in general much longer than product reviews, and therefore the HAN can exploit this and gain more information.
 Also, news articles have no grammar and spelling mistakes, while product reviews written by users just burst from them.
 Grammar and spelling mistakes lead to misinterpretation of words and thus loss of information.
-Another aspect is that the categorization classes of the BBC dataset are much easier to distinguish, whereas the star rating categorization of Amazon are very subjective and it is quite hard to draw a straight line between different categories.
+Another aspect is that the categorization classes of the BBC dataset are much easier to distinguish, whereas the star rating categorization of Amazon is very subjective and it is quite hard to draw a straight line between different categories.

 ### Input new articles
 To access newly released articles from BBC, we need to scrape the BBC website and save the title and text which is then cleaned, as described in the preprocessing, and subsequently converted to a sequence of numbers.